d2l-ai/d2l-en/chapter_builders-guide/lazy-init.md

 :begin_tab:`jax`
 Parameter initialization in Flax is always done manually and handled by the user.
-The following method sets a PRNG Key and passes in a dummy input to initialize the model parameters and return the parameters.
+The following method takes a dummy input and a key dictionary as argument.
+This key dictionary has the rngs for initializing the model parameters and dropout rng for generating the dropout mask for the models with dropout layers.
+More about dropout will be covered later in :numref:`sec_dropout`.
+Ultimately the method initializes the model returning the parameters.
 We have been using it under the hood in the previous sections as well.
 :end_tab: